-The following analysis of the Western Washington real estate market is provided by Windermere Real Estate Chief Economist Matthew Gardner.
+The following analysis of select counties of the Western Washington real estate market is provided by Windermere Real Estate.
 We hope that this information may assist you with making better-informed real estate decisions.
 For further information about the housing market in your area, please don’t hesitate to contact your Windermere Real Estate agent.

 Regional Economic Overview

-❱ It took an average of 17 days for a home to sell in the third quarter.
-This was 19 fewer days than in the same quarter of 2020, and 1 fewer day than in the second quarter of this year.
+❱ It took an average of 32 days for homes to sell in the third quarter of 2023.
+This was 8 more days than in the same quarter of 2022, but 3 fewer days compared to the second quarter of this year.

 This speedometer reflects the state of the region’s real estate market using housing inventory, price gains, home sales, interest rates, and larger economic factors.